Sexual Harassment

 Sexual harassment with the express or tacit announcement of an evil.

-This aggravated type takes place when the harasser announces an evil, expressly or tacitly, against the legitimate expectations of the victim, with the objective that the victim accepts the sexual proposals.
+This aggravated type occurs when the harasser announces an evil, expressly or tacitly, against the victim’s legitimate expectations, with the objective that the victim accepts the sexual proposals.

-The jurisprudence establishes that the announced evil must be credible and real, and directed directly against the passive subject and never against a third party.
+The jurisprudence establishes that the announced evil must be credible, real, and directed directly against the passive subject and never against a third party.

 As in the previous case, this aggravated conduct is punishable by five to seven months imprisonment or a fine of ten to fourteen months.